 Clinical genetic services

-Public genetic services are available at five metropolitan hub hospitals, with periodic services available at some other metropolitan, regional and rural centres.
+In Victoria, public genetic services are available at three metropolitan hub hospitals that provide outreach clinics to other metropolitan, regional and rural centres.

 Genetic diagnostic laboratory services